rithmschool/intermediate_javascript_exercises/ajax_with_jquery_exercise/readme.md

 * A favorite should save the story id, story title, who the story is by, and the url of the story.
 * The list of stories on the favorite page or on the top stories page, should link to the actual story.

+__BONUS__

+* Implement infinite scroll!
+When you scroll to the bottom of the page, make an AJAX request to get more top stories from Hacker News.
+* Add links for new stories and best stories, not just top stories.
+These should also pull from the Hacker News API.
+* Come up with some other features you can build using what the Hacker News API makes available to you!

 Here are examples of requests to send to the stories API:

 __Stories API - POST /login__